All-About-Berlin/ursus/README.md

             └── example.png
     ```
 2. Create a config file for your website.
 See `config.py` for an example.
 3. Call `ursus` with your config file.
+Use `-w` or `--watch` to reload the website on Content or Template changes.